reduxkotlin/redux-kotlin/docs/basics/Reducers.md

 >   todos
 > })
 > ```
-> This is not a feature in ReduxKotlin, due to it's statically-type nature.
+> This is not a feature in ReduxKotlin, due to its statically-type nature.
 It is recommended to use a more descriptive name, such as `TodoReducer` to clearly identify the function.

 Because we want to update a specific item in the array without resorting to mutations, we have to create a new array with the same items except the item at the index.
 Just remember to never assign to anything inside the `state` unless you clone it first.